-Hart House is pleased to present the 17th Annual Hancock Lecture: Black and Educated?
+On January 23, 2018, Hart House presented the 17th Annual Hancock Lecture: Black and Educated?
 Unveiling The Contradictions and Redesigning The Future delivered by Chizoba Imoka and moderated by Dr. Kofi Hope.

-In an education system based on Western values and knowledge, Black students go through school feeling alienated and graduate ill-equipped to bring about transformative changes in their communities.
-Is it not time to restructure the system?
+The lecture explored how within an education system based on Western values and knowledge, Black students go through school feeling alienated and graduate ill-equipped to bring about transformative changes in their communities.

-Chizoba Imoka disrupts the perceived Black and “Educated” contradiction and advances an alternative vision of education that acknowledges colonial history, is responsive to socio-political concerns and enables a new generation of social justice leaders to make real change.
+Chizoba Imoka worked to disrupt the perceived Black and “Educated” contradiction and advanced an alternative vision of education that acknowledges colonial history, is responsive to socio-political concerns and enables a new generation of social justice leaders to make real change.

-Following her presentation, Chizoba will be joined by a Rhodes Scholar, Doctor of Philosophy in Politics, community activist and youth advocate, Kofi Hope for an onstage discussion.
+Following her presentation, Chizoba was joined by a Rhodes Scholar, Doctor of Philosophy in Politics, community activist and youth advocate, Kofi Hope for an onstage discussion.

 Chizoba Imoka is a PhD candidate in the Educational Leadership and Policy program at OISE.
 Her research responds to the longstanding call to create a culturally relevant African education system that develops a new generation of democratic African leaders.
 Focusing on Nigeria, her study investigates how Nigerian secondary schools are preparing and equipping their students to contribute to the development of their communities in a culturally grounded, just, and inclusive way.